bisqwit/babysteps_saveedit/README.md

 * Some item-specific data, such as melt-percent for the icecream
 * Number of seconds played
 * Number of steps taken

+See [the savestate format documentation](doc/format.md) for more details on what’s in there.

 ## TIPS